Shyamal-Shah/system-design/04_HLD_Concepts/Databases/CAP_Theorem/README.md

 This scenario is not practical in a distributed system, as network partitions are inevitable, and the system would become unusable during those partitions.

-## Practical Strategies to Achieve CAP
+## Practical Strategies to Achieve Consistency

 ### 1. Eventual Consistency